-Identify how they come across in the interview.
+Identify in the interview.
 Are they confident, calm and collected?
 Or do they look like they are fighting nerves to an overwhelming degree?
 It sounds harsh to say, but you must remember that this person might act as a face for your firm.
 Someone who is awkward or otherwise bumbling in communication could well have a negative impact on the repeat business you can obtain.
 In a larger firm with expanded workforces, it doesn’t particularly matter that the average worker might hold little charm.
 If a worker in your employ doesn’t help your reputation, it could be a problem.
 This is for you to identify as an employer.
 Who would you be happy working directly with for the next indefinite amount of years?

 Be Fair In Pay

 The most important part of hiring for the first time is to make your firm a good place to work.
 Despite your size, you can provide this.
 Try and give them a fair salary or hourly wage, absolutely above the minimum required.
 If you can afford it, provide the employee with health insurance.
 This is for you to calculate, but remember, the more money and benefits you offer, the higher caliber worker you’ll attract.